UPDATED: Scott County reports first death from COVID-19; Rock Island reports four more positive cases

 The person was an elderly adult, age 81 or older.

-“We extend our deepest sympathies to this individual’s family” said Edward Rivers, SCHD health director.
+“We extend our deepest sympathies to this individual’s family,” said Edward Rivers, Scott County Health Department director.
 “Scott County Health Department and our partners throughout the county and state continue to work to limit the spread and impact of this virus in our communities, and remind everyone to continue to take the necessary steps to minimize your exposure to COVID-19.”

 Iowa had 83 additional confirmed cases announced Sunday, for a total 868 positive cases.